 - Both queen and drone cells are built by the worker bees using wax secreted from specialized glands.

 - Queen pupa is unable to chew through the wax capping on the cell once it is mature and ready to join the pack.
 They have to be assisted by worker bees.
 They will thus send signals once they are ready to emerge from their cells.
 As for drone bees, they need assistance as well from the worker bees just like the queen bees.

-- Both queen and drone cells are larger than worker or honey storage cells.
-This is obviously due to the size of queen and drone bee.
+- Both queen and drone cells are larger than a worker or honey storage cells.
+This is obviously due to the size of the queen and drone bee.
 However, queen cells are larger than the drone cells.

 The Making of Honeycombs

-Separate from drone cells and queen cells are regular honeycombs – hexagonally shaped cells which house all the other things necessary for the survival and thriving of the colony – honey and pollen food stores, and worker bee brood.
+Separate from drone and queen cells are regular honeycombs – hexagonally shaped cells which house all the other things necessary for the survival and thriving of the colony – honey and pollen food stores, and worker bee brood.
 Indeed, honeycomb is essential for the survival of any honeybee colony.
-The brood will develop to young bees that will grow to be the future colony.
+The brood will develop into young bees that will grow to be the future colony.
 Food reserves will also sustain the colony throughout the changing seasons, more so, during periods of dearth such as winter.